Onboarding as a WhatsApp ASP

 Warning:

 Later in this process, you are instructed to create a back end that makes API calls to Sinch's services.
 These calls must not be made from the front end of your system.
-Additionally, any credentials used to authenticate with Sinch's services must be stored/used in the back end of your system; they must not be used/stored in the front-end UI.
+Additionally, any credentials used to authenticate with Sinch's services must be stored and used in the back end of your system; they must not be used or stored in the front-end UI.

 The following pieces of information must be collected by your front-end user interface: